Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Magoosh GRE Live Classes

 Up until just recently, Magoosh did not offer any live online classes.
 Everything was simply pre-recorded and on demand for your viewing pleasure.
-However, just recently, Magoosh rolled out its 6 Month Premium + Classes package.
-Essentially, if you need clarification on a certain topic or just want a deeper prep experience, you can drop in a few times a week to a live GRE prep class hosted by a Magoosh GRE expert.
+However, just recently, Magoosh rolled out its Guided Live + Premium package, which includes access to live online classes.

 Now, to be clear, these live classes are not as robust or powerful as you’ll see with other prep providers.
 They just don’t go as deep.
-Don’t get me wrong, I think they are a huge value add and I love that Magoosh provides these for the same price as the 6-month course, but just don’t be expecting robust, regular class sessions.
+Don’t get me wrong, I think they are a huge value add and I love that Magoosh provides these for students needing more structure and accountability, but just don’t be expecting something comparable to Kaplan.

 Magoosh GRE Flashcards and Other Resources